jonathanpotts/SharpApi/docs/manual/email/sending.md

 ## Sending an email

-Use dependency injection to request an [`IEmailSender`](~/obj/api/SharpApi.Email.IEmailSender.yml) in your controller and use it to send the email.
+Use dependency injection to request an @SharpApi.Email.IEmailSender in your controller and use it to send the email.

 **Example:**